davidjguru/the-russian-llulaby/content/blog/custom-data-producers-for-graphql-in-drupal.md

 **What's the difference?**
 - REST enable multiple endpoints that return fixed data structures.
-- GraphQL server only exposes a single endpoint and responds dinamically with requested data.
+- GraphQL server only exposes a single endpoint and responds dynamically with requested data.

-So, basically GraphQL try to surpass REST avoiding overfecthing (downloading superfluous data) and underfetching (additional requests to fetch everything you need, n+1).
+So, basically GraphQL try to surpass REST avoiding overfetching (downloading superfluous data) and underfetching (additional requests to fetch everything you need, n+1).

 _GraphQL is a query language for APIs_ and you can use from the framework you select (not only React from Facebook).
 We're going to review some basic concepts in GraphQL.